How Harold Spencer Jones built a successful career. Explore key moments that defined the journey.

 In 1939, Spencer Jones served as president of the British Horological Institute.

-In 1944, Spencer Jones delivered the Royal Institution Christmas Lecture on Astronomy in our Daily Life.
+In 1944, Spencer Jones was invited to deliver the Royal Institution Christmas Lecture on Astronomy in our Daily Life.

-From 1945 to 1948, Spencer Jones was president of the International Astronomical Union.
+In 1945, Spencer Jones became the president of the International Astronomical Union.

 In 1947, Spencer Jones was elected the first President of the Royal Institute of Navigation.

-In 1948 Spencer Jones completed his term as president of the International Astronomical Union.
+In 1948, Spencer Jones's term as president of the International Astronomical Union ended.

 In 1956, Richard Woolley succeeded Spencer Jones as Astronomer Royal.